 If this is something that might interest you, it's definitely worth getting in touch with your supplier.

-A POS system is comprised of two basic elements, hardware, and software.
-If your business is using a point of service for the first time, you might be unaware of the key differences between the two.
+A POS system is comprised of two basic elements: hardware, and software.
+If your business is using a point of sale for the first time, you might be unaware of the key differences between the two.

 Simply put, POS hardware refers to the physical components of the system, such as the tablet, touch screen monitor, terminal, card reader, cash drawer, receipt printer, or barcode scanner.